e-shen2022/APCSP_Blog/_posts/2022-08-22-apcspblbog.md

  - I made a study guide I can update throughout the year for all of my classes

  # Week 2
+ - I learned how to use lists and dictionaries
+ - I learned how to add user input to a dictionary
+ - I made a cool ceasar cipher that uses a for loop and shift numbers to make an ecoded message
+ - I learned how to make a table in html
+ - I used css to turn website into dark mode
+ - I organized my tags into the different weeks, this way I can easily refer to them later